mikegleen/modes/doc/source/index.rst

    by default "LDHRM", followed by a full stop, followed by the year, followed by a full stop, followed by a serial number, optionally followed by another full stop and item number, all without leading zeros.
 For example, "LDHRM.2020.1".
 Utility programs provide an option for overriding the default MDA code.
+Input data may have a colon (“:”) character instead of the full stop following the MDA code but accession numbers are written to the XML file with the full stop.
+If input accession numbers start with the four-digit year, the MDA code is prepended.
 -  The fourth format is for long-term loans to the museum.
 These are handled like the JB numbers and are padded to three columns of digits, like "L001".